Update Orders

 Sparse Order objects

-The following example shows an UpdateOrder request body with a version number and a new field to add:
+The following example shows request to update an order with a new modifier that adds cream to a coffee.
+The UpdateOrder request body has the current version number and a new modifiers property:

 Update order